jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 Now, I was a bit too old to still be in school when they were giving those out, but--
 - Sure.
-- I still was given a coin when I was a young boy, and it was for the, I still remember it,
-I remember the folder it came in.
-It was for the Bicentennial of Australia.
+Still was given a coin when I was a young boy and it was for the I still remember I remember the folder it came in It was for the bicentennial of Australia.
+Oh
-- Oh.
-- So yes, in 1988, that was 200 years post, what we were educated as the founding and discovery of Australia in 1788, when basically white people arrived.
+So yes in 1988 that was 200 years post what we were educated as the founding and discovery of Australia in
-So, and in 1988, we were given a coin to commemorate the Bicentennial
-'cause it was a really big deal.
+1788 when basically white people arrived so and in 1988 we were given a coin to commemorate the Bicentennial because it was a really big deal
-Wow, you guys are really, really into time-based coins.
-- Yeah, it was a lovely coin in a display folder.
-And I kept mine, I think I could probably still find mine.
+Wow, you guys are really really into time based coins Yeah, it was a lovely point in a display folder and I kept but I think I could probably still find mine I
-I know my wife has one too.
+Know I know my wife has one too
-We're both at school, but yes,
-I think basically it was the,
-well, probably the conservative governments trying to maintain the status quo.
+We're both at school, but yes, we I think basically it was the um, we're probably the conservative governments trying to maintain the status quo.
-- Oh, for sure.
+Oh, for sure.
-- What are these coins made of?
-Are they like a stainless steel or are they kind of an unknown material cased in plastic?
+What are these coins made of?
+Are they like, like a stainless steel or are they kind of an unknown material cased in plastic?
 Mine was encased in plastic.
-It was a shiny silver, which I don't know.
-I don't know about metals very well.
+It was, it was a shiny silvers, which I, I don't know.
+I don't know my metals very well.
 What would that be?
 Would it make it nickel plated or something?
 I don't know.
-It wouldn't have been expensive because they had to produce a few million of them for every child in school.
-So it looked fancy, but I don't think the street value of the coin was very high.
+It wouldn't be, it wouldn't have been expensive because they had to produce a few million of them for every child in school.
+So it looked fancy but I don't think the street value of the coin was very high.
 See, I knew bringing this up, Andrew, that you would have to have something similar to this.
-I didn't know what it would be, but Australians just like to hand out stuff like this.
+I didn't know what it would be but Australians just like to hand out stuff like this.
 Good on you.
 Like whether it's rosemary on Anzac Day, so you can whiff herbs off your school uniform shirt, you're going to have something.
 I probably just confused all the Americans again.
-Here it is.
-I found a picture of it.
+I found a picture of it
 I've got a price on it.
 I can give you a price.
-- On gumtree.com.au, which is a classified site here in Australia, you can buy a Bicentennial Memento coin ranging from $15 up to maybe $25.
+It's on On gumtree.com.au which is a um, like a classified site here in Australia.
+You can buy a bicentennial memento coin ranging from
-Oh, here's one, $5, that must be trashed.
-- 15 bucks, I gotta say, that's about $15 more than I would have expected.
-(laughing)
+$15 up to maybe
-- But it's a real thing, Jason, seriously.
-If you go to any Australia post office,
-Typically, at least to the ones that I've been to, to the right of the entrance, before you go up to the counter, there will be display cabinets full of commemorative coins.
-If you want something with the Queen's face on it that's different from usual, you can find it at the post office.
-I think Australia has way too much metal.
-You guys need to find something better to do with that metal.
-This coin thing is really not...
+$25.
+Oh, here's one five dollars.
+That must be trashed 15 bucks.
+I gotta say that's about $15 more than I would have expected But it's but it's a real thing Jason seriously if you go to any Australia post post office Typically at least to the ones that I've been to to the right of the entrance before you go up to the counter there will Be display cabinets full of commemorative coins if you want something with the Queen's face on it That's different from usual you can find at the post office I think Australia has way too much metal you guys need to find something better to do with that metal This coin thing is really not
-The gauntlet's been thrown down.
+The goal you got let's been thrown down you
 You started this segment and you've just been outdone by coins.
-I know.
+I Know how sad is that?
+That's it.
+I'm stepping it up.
+I'm
+My challenge is you have to find the oldest thing in your house That's original.
+Oh, wow.
+Oh
+Okay
-is that that's it I'm stepping it up I'm my challenge is you have to find the oldest thing in your house that's original oh wow oh okay like not part of the house just like a thing you have could be given to you could have been something you bought doesn't matter and it cannot be either of these coins are we done I think so I think so I feel like like I took this in a weird direction thanks for that.
+Like not part of the house just like a thing you have could be given to you could have been something you bought Doesn't matter and it cannot be either of these coins Are we done?
+I think so.
+I don't know.
+I think so.
+I feel like I took us in a weird direction.
+Thanks for that.
 I don't feel like there's anything better than the coin at this point.
-That just kind of...
+Like that just kind of...
 [MUSIC PLAYING]